-In this episode of Move Forward Radio, host Eric Ries talks with Joe Farrell, PT, DPT, a physical therapist and survivor of SCA.
+In this episode, host Eric Ries talks with Joe Farrell, PT, DPT, a physical therapist and survivor of SCA.

 When he collapsed from SCA a decade ago, Joe became one of the relatively few individuals, statistically, to survive sudden cardiac arrest.
 Given his new lease on life, he has dedicated himself to paying forward the expert assistance that saved his own life.